Ballston, Virginia: 19th century

+20th century

+A historical marker near the northwestern corner of Fairfax Drive and N. Stafford Street, one block east of the Ballston–MU station, at the former site of the Ballston trolley station, states:

 By 1900, a well-defined village called Central Ballston had developed in the area bounded by the present-day Wilson Boulevard, Taylor Street, Washington Boulevard, and Pollard Street.
 More diffuse settlement extended westward to Lubber Run and southward along Glebe Road to Henderson Road.

 The track of the Washington, Arlington, and Falls Church Electric Railroad ran along what is now Fairfax Drive; the Ballston Station was at Ballston Avenue, now North Stuart Street.
 Here Clements Avenue, now Stafford Street, divided to pass on either side of an old Ball family graveyard.

-The Ball family burial ground on Washington Boulevard has a historical marker as well, stating:
+The Ball family burial ground on Washington Boulevard has a historical marker, which states:

 Old Ball Family Burial Ground.
 This is one of Arlington's oldest family burial grounds.
 Ensign John Ball (1748–1814), a veteran of the American Revolution (Sixth Virginia Infantry) is buried here.
 John Ball was the son of Moses Ball, who was one of the pioneer settlers in the Glencarlyn area of Arlington.
 Also buried here in the cemetery are many of John Ball's direct and collateral descendants including John Wesley Boldin, a Civil War soldier (Company D, Third Pennsylvania Cavalry) and members of the Marcey, Stricker, Donaldson, and Croson families.